by Djidiouf /@ashenquarter

 Expect:

-If you enjoy emergent storytelling and character-driven gameplay, Necromunda rewards that mindset over meta-gaming.
+If you enjoy emergent storytelling, writing battle reports, and building shared narratives with your opponent, Necromunda rewards that mindset over meta-gaming.